 Food in System

 While food does not absorb alcohol, it definitely slows down the process.
 If there is food in someone’s stomach, alcohol is absorbed more slowly into the bloodstream.
-The alcohol will still have its effects, but at a slower rate.
+The alcohol will still take effect, but at a slower rate.

 Size of a Drink